SandorSzilard/Cut-video-at-image/README.md

    -It is called automatically at the end of the "detect image" script -it splices the videos into chunks and puts them in the *Outputs* folder

+#You will have to download ffmpeg.exe and put it in the main folder (sorry...it's too big for Git): https://ffmpeg.org/download.html

 # How to use it:
 1. Put your videos in the "Videos" folder